SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 <h2>Using data on Stash in compute jobs</h2>

 Let us do an example calculation to understand the use of *Stash* and how we download the data from the web.
-We will peform molecular dynamics simulation of a small protein in implicit water.
+We will peform a  molecular dynamics simulation of a small protein in implicit water.
 To get the necessary files, we use the *tutorial* command on OSG.

 Log in OSG